Furiduri/OpenIAInChatTwitch/Readme.md

 Mensaje mostrado cuando se usa un comando que no existe.

-    Ignoring exception in command: No command "a" was found.: twitchio.ext.commands.errors.CommandNotFound: No command "a" was found
+    Ignoring exception in command: No command "a" was found.: twitchio.ext.commands.errors.CommandNotFound: No command "a" was found≥